Democracy Day: FG declares public holiday -

 Democracy Day: FG declares public holiday

-The Minister of Interior, retired Lt.-Gen Abdulrahman Dambazau, made the declaration on Friday in Abuja on behalf of the Federal Government in a statement issued by Dr M. Umar the Permanent Secretary.
+The Minister of Interior, retired Lieutenant General Abdulrahman Dambazau, made the declaration on Friday in Abuja on behalf of the Federal Government.

-The Federal Government has declared Tuesday, May 29, as public holiday to celebrate the 2018 Democracy Day in Nigeria.
+The Federal Government has declared May 29 as public holiday to celebrate this year’s Democracy Day.

-The Minister of Interior, retired Lt.-Gen Abdulrahman Dambazau, made the declaration on Friday in Abuja on behalf of the Federal Government in a statement issued by Dr M. Umar the Permanent Secretary.
+The Minister of Interior, retired Lieutenant General Abdulrahman Dambazau, made the declaration on Friday in Abuja on behalf of the Federal Government.

 He also urged all Nigerians to trust and support the government in its commitment to building an indivisible, peaceful and greater nation based on the tenets of democracy.